EMERGENCY HOUSING ASSISTANCE PROGRAM (EHAP)

 How do I know the status of my application?

-We are processing over 500 applications.
-When your application has been assigned to a navigator, they will contact you with either next steps or a request for more information.
-PLEASE DO NOT EMAIL US FOR STATUS UPDATES.
-IT WILL NOT SPEED UP YOUR APPLICATION PROCESS.
-ALL COMMUNICATION SHOULD BE THROUGH YOUR FILEINVITE.
+EHAP is a statewide program experiencing very high assistance request applications.
+This will cause some wait times for processing.
+When your application has been assigned to a navigator, they will review your application and documents and contact you with additional information needs.
 The best way to ensure a quick and accurate review is to include all requested documents in their entirety.

 What if I submit my file but it’s not completed?